-The public sector comprises of business owned and managed by the government whether it is state, central, or local government.
-They are engaged in ventures to provide government goods and services to society.
+The public sector comprises a business owned and managed by the government, whether it is the state, central or local government.
+The public sector is engaged in ventures to provide goods to the government and services to the society.

-The public sector organization is formed when the government fully finances the firm or when the government has 51% or more of the firms share capital.
-The government fund these companies from the collection of revenues such as taxes, fees, duties, etc. The primary motive of these enterprises is established with the purpose of kindness.
+A public sector organisation is formed when the government fully finances the firm or when the government has 51% or more of the firm’s share capital.
+The government funds these companies from the collection of revenues such as taxes, fees, duties, etc. The primary motive of these enterprises is established with the purpose of kindness.

 Types of Public Sector Enterprises

-Public sector organizations are established in three various forms:
+Public sector organisations are established in three forms.

-- Departmental undertakings – This is the earliest and ancient kind of public sector enterprises and is considered as one of the government’s departments.
-It doesn’t have an individual existence than the government and operates under one government department or ministry.
-For instance, post & telegraph, broadcasting, railways, telephone service, etc.
+- Departmental undertaking – This is the earliest kind of public sector enterprise and is considered as one of the government’s departments.
+It does not have an individual existence other than the government and operates under one government department or ministry.
+For example, post and telegraph, broadcasting, railways, telephone service, etc.

-- Public corporations/statutory corporations – It is a body found by the state or central legislature or by a special act of parliament.
-It is entirely government-funded, and the act of the legislature determines all the decisions, objects, limitations, powers, etc..
-Such as the State Bank of India, Indian Airlines, Life Insurance Corporation of India, Air India, Oil & Natural Gas Corporation, and Food Corporation of India, etc.
+- Public corporation/statutory corporation – It is a body found by the state or central legislature or by a special act of parliament.
+It is entirely government-funded, and the act of the legislature determines all the decisions, objects, limitations, powers, etc. For example, the State Bank of India, Life Insurance Corporation of India, Air India, Oil and Natural Gas Corporation, and Food Corporation of India.

-- Government company –The central or state government holds 51% of the paid-up share capital in such companies.
-However, the government companies are controlled, governed, and registered under the companies act, 2013.
-For example, Hindustan Machine Tools, Steel Authority of India, and State Trading Corporation, etc.
+- Government company –The central or state government holds 51% of the paid-up share capital in such a company.
+However, the government companies are controlled, governed, and registered under the Companies Act, 2013.
+For example, Hindustan Machine Tools, Steel Authority of India, and State Trading Corporation.

-Global enterprises are firms that function across the globe and also commonly known as International Trade.
-These enterprises are categorized based on their size, several products, technology advancement, marketing & strategy, and operational network around the world.
+Global enterprises are firms that function across the globe, that is, in international trade.
+These enterprises are categorised based on their size, their products, technological advancements, marketing and strategy, and operational network around the world.

-The central vision of the global enterprise company is to operate across many countries to earn international currencies.
-They have different books of accounts in several countries, which are merged at the end of the financial year, according to its usage.
+The central vision of a global enterprise company is to operate across many countries to earn international currencies.
+It has different books of accounts in several countries, which are merged at the end of the financial year according to their usage.